 Finally, when you view any GradPath form, at the bottom of the form you will see the routing “monitor,” which is essentially a flow chart showing the approval path the form must follow.
 If a form is pending a decision from an approver, you can see whose approval is pending.
 You can also click on any of the approvers displayed in the monitor to see the e-mail address where the notification message was sent.

-NOTE: If a student cannot find/select the person they need to select as advisor or a member of their committee, please contact your degree auditor.
+NOTE: If a student cannot find/select the person they need to select as advisor or a member of their committee, please contact your Degree Counselor.
 In some cases, faculty members’ names on their HR record (and thus in UAccess/GradPath) appear differently than the name they commonly use – e.g. Jim Smith may be officially Richard J. Smith.
-You or your degree auditor may be able to help a student find a name in the system that could not be located.
-Otherwise, your degree auditor can explain whether a special member request is needed or if a different step should be taken.
+You or your Degree Counselor may be able to help a student find a name in the system that could not be located.
+Otherwise, your Degree Counselor can explain whether a Graduate Faculty request or Special Member request is needed or if a different step should be taken.

 Routing Forms for Approval

 As with the old paper degree certification forms, the needed approvers depend on which form is submitted.
 But there are a few consistent features to GradPath approval routing:

 - Nearly all GradPath forms are routed to the person designated by the department as Director of Graduate Studies (DGS) for the plan (i.e. degree/major).
 Plans in UAccess that have designated sub-plans (i.e. options, tracks or specializations) are routed to the person identified as DGS for the sub-plan.

 - All forms come to the Graduate College Degree Certification office for final approval, as in the past.
 While your degree auditor is the one who will normally check forms for your students in GradPath, forms that have not yet received a final decision in the Graduate College will show the final approval step as “Multiple Approvers” because any degree auditor is able to render a decision.